google/docsy/userguide/content/en/docs/Updating/Updating-hugo-module.md

 ---
-title: "Update of Docsy theme if used as hugo module"
+title: "Update the Docsy Hugo Module"
-linkTitle: "Update of Docsy (hugo module)"
+linkTitle: "Update the Docsy Hugo Module"
 weight: 1
 description: >
-  Updating Docsy theme to latest version (for installations that use Docsy theme as **hugo module**).
+  Update the Docsy theme to the latest version using Hugo Modules.
 ---

-When making use of Dosy theme as hugo module, updating your theme is really easy:
+When using the Docsy theme as a Hugo Module, updating your theme is really easy.

 At the command prompt, change to the root directory of your existing site.